-Dr. Chance Glenn, Dean 227 Arthur J. Bond Hall
+Dr. Zhengtao Deng, Interim Dean 226 Arthur J. Bond Hall

-Voice: 256-372-4415, Fax: (256) 372-5874, chance.glenn@aamu.edu
+Voice: 256-372-5560, Fax: (256) 372-5874, zhengtao.deng@aamu.edu

 The College of Engineering, Technology, and Physical Sciences provides students with technological skills and opportunities that stimulate professional, educational, and personal growth.
 The college provides this growth through a diverse faculty and staff who are committed to teaching, research, and service.
 Students are encouraged to participate in technical competitions, STEM projects, technical society projects, senior design projects, research, internships and cooperative education programs all of which inspire confidence and develop careers.
 They also are encouraged to participate in ongoing research with faculty members that contribute to technical innovations.
 The college maintains an atmosphere that enhances the student's ability to achieve the optimum learning experience.